Milkshiift/Webcam-Movement-Detection/README.md

-# Win-D-when-movement-spot-on-webcam
+# Keystroke if movement is detected on a webcam

-Script that can press keyboard keys when movement detected on camera
+Script that can press keyboard keys when movement is detected on camera

-Press Ctrl+alt+J to reset difference image
+Why this python code is cool:

+ - You can define your region of interest
+ - Works with light changes
+ - Works 99.999% of the time
+ - Performant, uses 0-1.5% of CPU and 50 mb of RAM

+P.S.: I was making it to detect a door opening so comments are centered around it.